urbanairship/ruby-library/docs/sms.rst

 Register SMS Channel
 --------------------

 SMS channels need a sender, and MSISDN, upon registration.
-The opted_in value is optional.
-The following is an example of a request with an opted_in value.
+The opted_in key is optional.
+The opted_in key represents the time when explicit permission was received from the user to receive messages.
+The following is an example of a request with an opted_in key.

 .. code-block:: ruby